 Value: Tofino Resort + Marina – Enjoy unparalleled views out over Clayoquot Sound from your hotel room.
 We have stayed here numerous times and waking up to this view never gets old.
 It’s also located right on the edge of town making it easy walking distance to all the restaurants and shops.

-Tofino is one of the great outdoor playgrounds in Western Canada.
-In this guide we have tried to cover all of the best Tofino activities and we are confident there is something for everybody on this list.
+Wondering what to do in Tofino?
+Tofino is one of the great outdoor playgrounds in Western Canada!
+In this guide, we have tried to cover all of the best Tofino activities and we are confident there is something for everybody on this list.

 Surfing in Tofino